A Guide to Creating an Implementation Plan in 2022

 1. Create a Project Scope

-To create your project scope, make a complete list of tasks, resources, deliverables, and anything else that needs to happen to successfully complete your project.
+To create your project scope, make a complete list of tasks, resources, deliverables, and anything else that needs to happen to complete your project.
 This gives you a clear picture of what your project involves — anything outside your scope will be off-limits.
-Project scopes help you avoid scope creep when you’re in the execution phase by establishing clearly defined boundaries.
+By establishing clearly defined boundaries, project scopes help you avoid scope creep when you’re in the execution phase.

 2. Define Your Goals